-Recommendation Create a Main Street Action Committee to Guide the Implementation of the Main Street Action Plan Objectives Leadership & Community Building Responsible party Village Trustees, Selectboard Priority High Planning-level costs \$0 Stakeholders & Partners Town/Village Staff, local stakeholders, LCPC Next Steps Reach out to businesses, stakeholder groups and the general public to brainstorm about potential low-cost activities that could take place in the Village.
-Identify stakeholder groups who can take control of specific components of each activity and provide direct leadership.
-Prioritize, plan for and implement events.
+Recommendation Create a Main Street Action Committee to Guide the Implementation of the Main Street Action Plan Objectives Leadership & Community Building Responsible party Village Trustees, Selectboard Priority High Planning-level costs \$0 Stakeholders & Partners Town/Village Staff, local stakeholders, LCPC 1.
+Develop a vision statement that clearly defines the purpose of the Main Street Action Committee Next Steps 2.
+Reach out to businesses, stakeholder groups and the general public to brainstorm about potential low-cost activities that could take place in the Village.
+3. Identify stakeholder groups who can take control of specific components of each activity and provide direct leadership.
+4. Prioritize, plan for and implement events.